Snapshots and Clones

 Connect to the clone and verify that it holds only the initial data.

-If the same ACL is used, the cloned NVMe disk should be attached automatically on the client.
+If the same ACL is used, the cloned SSD disk should be attached automatically on the client.

 Mount the clone to a different directory